 The state has some of the highest tax rates in the nation

-New York State imposes all three major state taxes.
-It has an income tax, a sales tax and property taxes.
-It consistently tops lists for having the highest rates for these taxes in the nation, and it also imposes an estate tax.
+The State of New York imposes all three major taxes: It has an income tax, a sales tax, and property taxes.
+The state consistently tops lists for having the rates for these taxes in the nation, and it also imposes an estate tax.

 New York Property Taxes